 Book 1: The Renaissance and the Long Eighteenth Century

 The end of the seventeenth century witnessed the establishment of European colonies across the globe, an expansion of European power that was accompanied by a massive growth of interest in travel writing.
-In Part 2, Journeys in the Long Eighteenth Century, we look at a number of such travel narratives, fictional and non-fictional, written between the 1680s and the 1790s.
-We begin with Aphra Behn’s fascinating early novel, Oroonoko: or, the Royal Slave, about an African prince tricked into slavery, and then move on to the French writer Voltaire’s satirical tale, Candide, which uses its hero’s journeys within and beyond Europe to interrogate the claim that we live in ‘the best of all possible worlds’.
+In Part 2, Journeys in the Long Eighteenth Century, you'll look at a number of travel narratives, both fictional and non-fictional, written between the 1680s and the 1790s.
+You'll begin with Aphra Behn’s fascinating early novel, Oroonoko: or, the Royal Slave, about an African prince tricked into slavery.
+Then move on to the French writer Voltaire’s satirical tale, Candide, which uses its hero’s journeys within and beyond Europe to interrogate the claim that we live in ‘the best of all possible worlds’.
 Part 2 will also consider how reading these texts in relation to their contexts helps us to understand them more fully.

 Book 2: Romantics and Victorians

 By the time Queen Victoria came to the throne in 1837, the British Empire spanned the globe.
-In Part 2, Home and Abroad in the Victorian Age, we study representations of home (in both the domestic and the national senses of the word) and abroad in this age of empire.
-Part 2 starts with Emily Bronte’s famous novel Wuthering Heights, which is followed by Arthur Conan Doyle’s Sherlock Holmes story The Sign of Four and Robert Louis Stevenson’s South Pacific tale, The Beach of Falesá.
+In Part 2, Home and Abroad in the Victorian Age, you'll study representations of home (in both the domestic and the national senses of the word) and abroad in this age of empire.
+Part 2 features Emily Bronte’s famous novel Wuthering Heights, Arthur Conan Doyle’s Sherlock Holmes story The Sign of Four and Robert Louis Stevenson’s South Pacific tale, The Beach of Falesá.
 Each of these texts offers compelling and complex depictions of the relationship between the homely and foreign, the familiar and the strange.
 Part 2 also encourages you to think about the role of the reader in the creation of a literary text’s meaning.

 Book 3: The Twentieth Century

-Part 2, Migration and Memory, examines texts from the second half of the twentieth century which reflect on the experience of migration undergone by people displaced by war or emigrating in search of a better life.
-We study Sam Selvon’s novel about Caribbean migrants’ experience of London in the 1950s, The Lonely Londoners; a collection of poems, Questions of Travel, by the American poet Elizabeth Bishop, herself something of a nomad; Brian Friel’s play about life in rural Ireland in the 1930s, Dancing at Lughnasa; and W.G.
-Sebald’s The Emigrants, an intriguing work that is usually called a novel but borrows freely from numerous other genres, including history and the memoir.
-This part of the module considers the depiction of migration in these texts and also their treatment of memory as a vital part of the migrant’s experience.
+Part 2, Migration and Memory, examines the following four texts from the second half of the twentieth century which reflect on the experience of migration undergone by people displaced by war or emigrating in search of a better life.
+Sam Selvon’s novel The Lonely Londoners is about Caribbean migrants’ experience of London in the 1950s.
+Questions of Travel is a collection of poems by the American poet Elizabeth Bishop, herself something of a nomad.
+Dancing at Lughnasa is Brian Friel’s play about life in rural Ireland in the 1930s.
+W.G.
+Sebald’s The Emigrants, is an intriguing work that is usually called a novel but borrows freely from numerous other genres, including history and the memoir.

-We conclude the module by using this diverse selection of late twentieth-century texts as a basis for examining the question of what the word ‘literature’ means today.
+The module concludes by using this diverse selection of late twentieth-century texts as a basis for examining the question of what the word ‘literature’ means today.

 You will learn